MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 This tutorial assumes that you're using a computer running any version of Mac OS X. Other operating systems may require a dramatically different setup which is beyond the scope of this tutorial.

 You can use the terminal to check which version of python you're using.
-* Click on the Finder icon in the Dock.
+* Click on the Finder icon in the Dock
 * In the Go menu click Applications
-* Search inside the Applications folder for Terminal
+* Search inside the Applications folder for Terminal or iTerm2
-* Double click Terminal to open it.
+* Double click the terminal to open it

 At the terminal prompt type
 ```